Dr. Baumler - History

 Dr. Caraway - Philosophy

 Introduces students to the philosophical investigation of art.
 Focus will be on some of the major problems in the philosophy of art, for example, the definition of art, the nature of works of art, the nature of artistic creativity, the evaluation of works of art, the relationship between art and emotion, the relationship between art and society, and the relationships between aesthetics, ethics, and politics.

 We will explore and evaluate both historical and contemporary philosophical theories of art.
 We begin by exploring the theories of representationalism, expressionism, and formalism, each of which attempts to define "art."
 This will lead us to consider the question: Is it inappropriate to search for a theory of art?
 We will then consider recent theories and the relationships between art, ethics, and politics.
 Finally, you will have an opportunity to engage in the synthesis of information and theory across the disciplines of art and philosophy.
 The focus on writing and oral communication will help you develop further these important skills.

 Dr. Sweeny - Fine Arts

-"How do we create and use the past?
-What, therefore, should we do?"
-Students will analyze these questions through the exploration of a variety of relevant, challenging readings in 20th and 21st century Art History, Literature, and Sociology.
-An analysis of the relationship between history and artistic production and reception will allow students to better understand how the arts, in various forms, have helped to form the concept of history, and vice versa.
-In the process, students will become more critical and analytical in their reading and both verbal and written responses, and will be able to synthesize information based on their previous readings and educational experiences.
+“What is Art?
+What, therefore, should we do?”
+Students will explore these questions through the analysis of a variety of relevant, challenging works including texts, works of art and music, and visual experiences.
+This unit will emphasize the visual arts while exploring interconnected relationships with a wide variety of artforms.
+An analysis of traditional media (drawing, painting, sculpture), newer media (film, television, digital media) and visual culture (advertising, propaganda, video games) will provide a context that will allow students to better understand how works of art are produced, distributed, challenged, and replicated.
+In the process, students will become more critical and analytical in their reading of and response to works of art, and will be able to synthesize information based on their previous readings and educational experiences.